 Close the livewell thru-hull ball valve whenever livewell is not in use to prevent water from entering the livewell while the boat is cruising.
-The livewell pump is equipped with a sea strainer on the intake side of the pump located in the aft bilge.
-Check it frequently and clean as necessary.

 Do not use livewell for stowage.
-Seawater can enter livewell when it is not in use and damage stowed equipment.
+Seawater can possibly enter the livewell when it is not in use and damage stowed equipment.